KhaiGa/Selective-Face-Pixelation/README.md

 Clusters all tracks according to their average face embedding similarities using Hierarchical Agglomerative Clustering.
 ### Installation
+EDIT: Insightface 0.1.5 auto-download link for the model does not work anymore.
+To fix, download the ResNet50 model from https://pan.baidu.com/s/1C6nKq122gJxRhb37vK0_LQ, extract and place it under .insightface/models.

 Install the CUDA version of mxnet for GPU usage and faster performance.
 For other packages, see requirements.txt.
 ### Usage